Unity-Technologies/com.unity.probuilder/Documentation~/workflow-materials.md

 # Creating and Applying Materials

 Use the [Material Editor](material-tools.md) to easily manage Materials you are using in the Scene.
 You can carry out a number of editing tasks, including the following:

-* [Setting a quick Material](material-tools.md#qset) and then using a hotkey to [apply it](material-tools.md#qapply) to the selected face(s).
+* [Setting a quick Material](material-tools.md#qset) and then using a shortcut to [apply it](material-tools.md#qapply) to the selected face(s).
-* [Assigning up to 10 Materials](material-tools.md#set) to hotkeys and buttons in the editor so you can easily [apply multiple Materials to faces](material-tools.md#apply) without having to use the Project view to find them.
+* [Assigning up to 10 Materials](material-tools.md#set) to shortcuts and buttons in the editor so you can easily [apply multiple Materials to faces](material-tools.md#apply) without having to use the Project view to find them.
 * [Defining extra Material slots](material-tools.md#wells) in your Palette so that you can manage extra Materials at once.
 * [Saving your Material arrangement](material-tools.md#save) in a new Material Palette so that you can find it easily and re-use it in other Scenes and Projects.
 * [Loading](material-tools.md#load) a previously saved Material Palette into the Material Editor.